Koh AU logo

 Where can I find the Safety Data Sheet?

-✓ Safety Data Sheet (SDS)
+✓ Access Safety Data Sheet (SDS)

 Koh Stain Remover Starter Kit